 This easy soap recipe is a great introduction to melt & pour soap.
 If you’ve never made soap before, try this recipe to see for yourself how easy it is with a melt & pour soap base!

-We’ll start by weighing and cutting the soap base, then melting it in the microwave.
-Green mica and Irish Spring (type) fragrance is added to create that iconic Irish Spring look.
-Finally, the melted soap is poured into a classic oval soap mold and left to harden.
+After mixing all the ingredients, we will pour the soap into a classic oval mold and leave it to harden.
 These bars of soap will fit perfectly into any of our rectangular soap boxes for professional-looking packaging.

 Supplies & Ingredients